gdotgordon/ipverify/README.md

       - '8080:8080'
 ```

-To stop the server, simply type `docker-compose down` or `docker-compose down --rm all` (to remove the image).
+To stop the server, simply type `docker-compose down` or `docker-compose down --rmi all` (to remove the image).

 To summarize, here are the steps: